payalsondhi/Microsoft-Sentinel-Soc/README.md

 # Microsoft-Sentinel-Soc
-All about Soc hunting queries and useful resources.
+It's all about Soc hunting queries and useful resources.
+Learn About how to Advance your Skills with someone starting their Cyber Security Career!